omanshardt/XMLTools-Navigation-services/README.md

 Beside showing the requested navigation outline these files also assign classnames to specific li-elements to make css styling more easy:
 - **first:** first li-element in an ul-list
 - **last:** last li-element in an ul-list
-- **active:** current page matches the page that is represented by this li-element or current page is a child of this li-element
+- **active:** current page is a child of the li-element that represent's this page
 - **current:** current page matches the page that is represented by this li-element

 The underlying data structure is very simple and can be extended to any custom need.
 The key fields that are needed by the *XSL(T)* files are: